 The AEM Electrolyser

-Anion Exchange Membrane (AEM) electrolysis stands out as the cutting-edge technology for green hydrogen production.
-In this process, the Anion Exchange Membrane facilitates the passage of negatively charged hydroxyl ions (OH-) while impeding positively charged ions (H+).
-The confined protons (H+) combine to form green hydrogen gas on the cathode side, while hydroxyl ions (OH-) on the anode side create water and oxygen gas.
-The advantages of Anion Exchange Membrane (AEM) electrolysis extend beyond traditional Proton Exchange Membrane (PEM) and Alkaline electrolysis technologies.
+Anion Exchange Membrane (AEM) electrolysis represents the most advanced solution for sustainable green hydrogen production.
+In this process, the AEM allows the selective passage of negatively charged hydroxyl ions (OH⁻) while blocking positively charged hydrogen ions (H⁺).
+These confined protons form high-purity hydrogen gas at the cathode, while hydroxyl ions react at the anode to produce water and oxygen.
+This elegant and efficient mechanism sets AEM electrolysis apart from both traditional Alkaline and Proton Exchange Membrane (PEM) technologies.

 AEM Electrolyser specifications

-• Nominal power consumption, beginning of life (BoL)4.54 kWh/Nm3 at stack level
+- Nominal power consumption, beginning of life (BoL)~4.02 kWh/Nm3 at stack level

-• Amperage at nominal operating voltage, beginning of life (BoL)>700mA/cm2
+- Amperage at nominal operating voltage, beginning of life (BoL)~800mA/cm2

 PFAS Free Technology